FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 Considering this fact, query pushdowns are a really important method for decreasing the data that we must fetch for every query.
 That's why FerretDB really can benefit from using them in such queries.
-Fortunately, we’ve managed to introduce the query pushdown with [this PR](https://github.com/FerretDB/FerretDB/pull/1207)!
+Fortunately, we've managed to introduce the query pushdown with [this PR](https://github.com/FerretDB/FerretDB/pull/1207)!

 ## How FerretDB fetches data using query pushdown